 The insolvency remoteness of securitisation vehicles is achieved through the use of statutory or contractual limited recourse and non-petition clauses in the contractual, issuance and incorporation documentation.
+Due to the opt-in nature of the Securitisation Law in general and its explicit provisions on limited recourse and non-petition clauses (as described below), the bankruptcy remoteness of securitisation vehicles can be achieved only if statutory or contractual provisions are in place.
 Limited recourse clauses provide that the rights of the investors and creditors of the securitisation vehicle or of its compartments are limited to the assets of such vehicle and compartments.
 These clauses are associated with non-petition clauses, whereby the investors and creditors of the vehicle or its compartments undertake not to start insolvency proceedings against the vehicle once the assets allocated to the vehicle or the relevant compartments have been realised but there is a shortfall.
 In practice, non-petition clauses sometimes consist in an undertaking not to make any claim for a certain period of time, rather than an absolute and permanent undertaking.

 As limited recourse and non-petition clauses could be seen as contrary to general principles of civil law, their validity is expressly admitted and confirmed by the Securitisation Law, which Articles 62 and 64 provide respectively that "(1) The rights of the investors and of the creditors are limited to the assets of the securitisation undertaking.
 Where such rights relate to a compartment or have arisen in connection with the creation, the operation or the liquidation of a compartment, they are limited to the assets of that compartment.
 (2) The assets of a compartment are exclusively available to satisfy the rights of investors in relation to that compartment and the rights of creditors whose claims have arisen in connection with the creation, the operation or the liquidation of that compartment." and that "(1) The articles of incorporation, the management regulations of a securitisation undertaking and any agreement entered into by the securitisation undertaking may contain provisions by which investors and creditors accept to subordinate the maturity or the enforcement of their rights to the payment of other investors or creditors or undertake not to seize the assets of the securitisation undertaking nor, as the case may be, of the issuing or acquisition vehicle, and not to petition for bankruptcy thereof or request the opening of any other collective or reorganisation proceedings against them.
+(2)

-(2) Proceedings initiated in breach of such provisions shall be declared inadmissible.".
+Proceedings initiated in breach of such provisions shall be declared inadmissible.".